-- a) Any new Development should seek to maintain the overall size, character and setting of the important larger local wooded 'lung' areas identified in paragraph 02.5 (Limehouse Bottom, Park Wood, Woodland along Approach Road to the west of the Golf Course, Gorsey Down Farm woodland to the north of George's Road and Woodland to the north of Barnfield Road).
-These wooded areas should be retained and maintain the character and evolution of the settlement pattern as well as providing habitats for wildlife. - b) Existing mature trees, hedgerows and copses should be conserved where possible and any replacement planting should use appropriate native species.
+- a) No new development will be permitted within the important larger local wooded areas including the Millennium Wood, KE(VII) Memorial Ground, Kemsley Wood, Limehouse Bottom, Parsons Shaw, Gorsey Down woodland and Park Wood.
+These wooded areas should be retained and maintained to reflect the character and evolution of the settlement pattern as well as for providing for wildlife. - b) Existing mature trees (particularly those with Tree Preservation Orders), hedgerows and copses should be conserved and any replacement planting should use native species.